Open Range (2003 film): Inspiration

-Kevin Costner grew up reading the western romance novels of Lauran Paine and Open Range is based on Paine's 1990 novel The Open Range Men.
+Kevin Costner grew up reading the Western romance novels of Lauran Paine, and Open Range is based on Paine's 1990 novel The Open Range Men.
 Screenwriter Craig Storper wanted to make a movie about "the evolution of violence in the West."
 Storper continues: "These characters don't seek violence...
 But the notion that it's sometimes necessary... is the Western's most fundamental ideal."

 Casting

-Robert Duvall was the only actor that Costner had in mind for the role of Boss Spearman.
+Robert Duvall was the only actor whom Costner had in mind for the role of Boss Spearman.
 Costner said that if Duvall had turned down the part, he might not have made the movie at all.
-Duvall accepted the role immediately, and Costner gave him top billing.
+Duvall accepted the role immediately and Costner gave him top billing.
 Duvall got bucked off a horse and broke six ribs while practicing his riding for this role.

 On the audio commentary for the DVD of the movie, Costner remarked that he cast Abraham Benrubi as his way of apologizing for his being cut from Costner's previous movie, The Postman.